swanhtet01/InsightFactory/README.md

 ## Usage
 1. Place your Google Drive credentials in `credentials.json`.
+2. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs)
-2. Run the app: `streamlit run app.py`
+3. Run the app: `streamlit run app.py`
-3. All analytics are auto-updated from your Drive folder.
+4. All analytics are auto-updated from your Drive folder and KPI results are saved to `reports/latest_kpis.csv`.

 ## Maintenance
 - Only keep files and modules listed above.
 Remove legacy/unused files for clarity.
 - For help, contact your analytics team.
+- Continuous integration runs `python -m py_compile` on key helpers for reliability (see `.github/workflows/ci.yml`).